Polar Class: Polar Class 3

 The first PC 3 vessels were two heavy load carriers, Audax and Pugnax, built for the Netherlands-based ZPMC-Red Box Energy Services in 2016.
 The 206.3 m long and 43 m wide vessels, capable of breaking up to 1.5 m ice independently, were built for year-round transportation of LNG liquefaction plant modules to Sabetta.

+Although usually referred to by their Russian Maritime Register of Shipping ice class Arc7, the fifteen first-generation Yamalmax LNG carriers built in 2016–2019 as well as the arctic condensate tankers Boris Sokolov (built in 2018), Yuriy Kuchiev (2019) and Anatoly Lamekhov (2024) also have PC 3 rating from Bureau Veritas.

 In April 2015, it was reported that Edison Chouest would build two PC 3 anchor handling tug supply vessels (AHTS) for Alaskan operations.
 However, the construction of the vessels due for delivery by the end of 2016 was later cancelled following Shell Oil's decision to halt Arctic oil exploration.

 As of 2025, three polar research vessels have been built with PC 3 rating: Kronprins Haakon for the Norwegian Polar Institute in 2018, Xue Long 2 for the Polar Research Institute of China in 2019, and Nuyina for the Australian Antarctic Division in 2021.
 Kronprins Haakon also has the additional notation "Icebreaker" while Nuyina' notation includes Lloyd's Register's "Icebreaker(+)" notation.
+The new South Korean polar research vessel will also be built to PC 3 rating.

 The Finnish multipurpose icebreakers Fennica and Nordica, built in the early 1990s, were assigned PC 3 rating as part of the vessels' Polar Code certification in 2019.